Story At-A-Glance

 $1 a year, 13,000-square-foot parcel at 214 E. Holt Boulevard

-It is basically an exchange or swap of properties between the City Council of Ontario and the university, hence the near-zero lease amount of $1.
+It is an exchange or swap of properties between the City Council of Ontario and the university, hence the near-zero lease amount of $1.

 Randall Lewis Center for Entrepreneurship, Innovation, and Social Impact.
 The university is set to open the Randall Lewis Center for Entrepreneurship as it obtained a gist of $2 Million from real estate executive and philanthropist Randall Lewis, we reported.